 Petitions for Readmission

-A student who seeks readmission to the School after academic exclusion, withdrawal or failure to return after a leave must file a petition with the Associate Dean for Academic Affairs stating what equities, if any, speak to his or her readmission.
-The Associate Dean will forward the petition to the Petitions and Academic Standards Committee.
+A student who seeks readmission to the School of Law after academic exclusion, withdrawal or failure to return after a leave must file a petition with the Associate Dean for Academic Affairs stating what equities, if any, speak to his or her readmission.
+In the case of a student seeking to return after academic exclusion, the student will not be readmitted without an affirmative showing that the prior disqualification does not indicate a lack of capacity to complete the Law School's program of legal education and to be admitted to the bar.
+The Associate Dean will forward the petition to the Petitions and Academic Standards Committee, which will render a decision that includes a statement of the considerations that led to its decision regarding the readmission of the student.

 If readmission is granted, the student may be placed on probation and subjected to conditions of probation, which must be met by the student for advancement.
 The transcript of a student readmitted under probation will be so noted.
 Once the conditions of probation have been satisfactorily completed, the transcript will note the student's removal from probation.
 If the conditions of probation are not satisfactorily met, the student will be excluded automatically.
 The student does have the right to petition again.